 It’s time to plan for the new school year!

-With 400 classes for grades PreK-12, in every subject you can imagine (and you few you probably wouldn’t even think of), we consider SchoolhouseTeachers.com to be our most flexible and affordable choice for delight-directed learning, electives, high school prep, enrichment, and core classes.
+With more than 450 classes for grades PreK-12, in every subject you can imagine (and you few you probably wouldn’t even think of), we consider SchoolhouseTeachers.com to be our most flexible and affordable choice for delight-directed learning, electives, high school prep, enrichment, and core classes.
+It also is classified as a COMPLETE CURRICULUM for grades K-12.
 For one low monthly or yearly price, you can homeschool your entire family (and that price never changes as long as you maintain a membership).
 They have frequent sales and I have a coupon code (BENANDME) you can use anytime for a huge discount on the monthly membership.
-Or you can join for just $5 for your first month with the code: TRIAL.

 Never in my wildest imagination did I think we would fall in love with BJU Press.
 In the past, I’ve been sort of anti- “textbook” learning.
 But when I went looking for a biblical worldview curriculum for high school and discovered Biblical Worldview from BJU Press, it changed everything.
-In fact, for later in high school, we are also planning to use their Economics and Government texts and are considering Spanish as well, because these 3 courses also include a “distance learning” option (video-based lectures) that I think will greatly benefit Ben.
+In fact, to finish out high school, we have added Economics, Government, and Spanish as well, because these 3 courses also include a “distance learning” option (video-based lectures) that I think will greatly benefit Ben.
 If you’re looking for a strong biblical worldview curriculum with or without a video component, check out what BJU Press has to offer.

 This is another fairly new company for us, but so far, I am very impressed with what I’ve seen.
 I’ve written reviews for several of their resources, and we are happily incorporating many of them into our homeschool days (or soon will be).
 Check out Visual Latin, Dave Raymond’s American History and Modernity, and Word Up! to get you started.
 You can download FREE LESSONS for everything they sell!
 If you are new to homeschooling, I highly recommend a tour with Homeschool Made Simple before you begin buying any curriculum.